-- 1) RevPAR index share is measured relative to hotels' competitive sets using STR data for peers.
-For more information on how RevPAR index - may cause results to be materially different from expectations.
+- > 2022 transient rate +11% - 2022 banquet revenue per group room night +7% - RevPAR index share is measured relative to hotels' competitive sets using STR data for peers.
+For more information on how RevPAR index is calculated, see Reconciliations & Supplemental Information. - These results are illustrative only and there can be no guarantees that other projects will result in similar results.
+See Slide 2 for factors that may cause results to be materially different from expectations.